dienerlab/pipelines/16S/README.md

 > [!TIP]
 > This option will give you the fastest pipeline because natively compiled DADA2 is
 > at least twice as fast as the conda one.
+The installation will take a while though.

 ```bash
 mamba env create -f conda-no-r.yml